Avaiga/taipy-getting-started/README.md

 # taipy-getting-started
 Packages nedded: taipy (0.13), statsmodels, scikit-learn.

-Make sure to have the good path for the csv.
-This path could change depending on how you run the scripts.

 ## Step 00

 The presentation of Taipy and the minimum code to run the gui.